pyiron/pyiron/index.rst

     :align: center
     :alt: Screenshot of pyiron running inside jupyterlab.

-pyiron was initially developed in the `Computational Materials Design department <https://www.mpie.de/CM>`_ of `Joerg Neugebauer <https://www.mpie.de/person/43010/2763386>`_ at the `Max Planck Insitut für Eisenforschung (Max Planck Insitute for iron research) <https://www.mpie.de/2281/en>`_ as a framework for ab initio thermo dynamics.
-In collaboration with the `Interdisciplinary Centre for Advanced Materials Simulation (ICAMS) <http://www.icams.de>`_ the framework was recently extended for high throughput applications resulting in the opensource release of the pyiron.
+pyiron (called pyron) is developed in the `Computational Materials Design department <https://www.mpie.de/CM>`_ of `Joerg Neugebauer <https://www.mpie.de/person/43010/2763386>`_ at the `Max Planck Insitut für Eisenforschung (Max Planck Insitute for iron research) <https://www.mpie.de/2281/en>`_.
+While its original focus was to provide a framework to develop and run complex simulation protocols as needed for ab initio thermodynamics it quickly evolved into a versatile tool to manage a wide variety of simulation tasks.
+In 2016 the `Interdisciplinary Centre for Advanced Materials Simulation (ICAMS) <http://www.icams.de>`_ joined the development of the framework with a specific focus on high throughput applications.
+In 2018 pyiron was released as open-source project.

 .. note::

-    **pyiron 1.0 – Disclaimer**: With the first open source release under the `BSD license <https://github.com/pyiron/pyiron/blob/master/LICENSE>`_ the pyiron objects are introduced as an abstract class of building blocks for simulation life cycles.
-While this release is fully scalable in terms of computing resources, we are currently working on finalizing the high throughput extension as well as a set of specialized pyiron plugins for `Computational Phase Studies <https://www.mpie.de/2891195/computational_phase_studies>`_, `Electrochemistry and Corrosion <https://www.mpie.de/3119070/Corrosion>`_.
+    **pyiron 1.0 – Disclaimer**: With the first open source release of pyiron under the `BSD license <https://github.com/pyiron/pyiron/blob/master/LICENSE>`_ we provide a fully functional core platform.
+We are currently working on finalizing various plugins, e.g. to enhance high throughput simulations, for `Computational Phase Studies <https://www.mpie.de/2891195/computational_phase_studies>`_, and `Electrochemistry and Corrosion <https://www.mpie.de/3119070/Corrosion>`_.

-***********
+**************
-Test pyiron
+Explore pyiron
-***********
+**************
-We provide various levels of environments to test pyiron:
+We provide various options to install, explore and run pyiron:

 * :ref:`Mybinder.org (first try) <InstallBinder>`: test pyiron directly in your browser (no VASP license, no visualization, only temporary data storage)

 * :ref:`Docker (for demonstration) <InstallDocker>`: for demonstration (no VASP license, only temporary data storage)

-* :ref:`Local Installation (Workstation) <InstallLocal>`: for Windows, Linux or Mac OS X workstation (interface for local VASP executable, support for the latest jupyterlab based GUI)
+* :ref:`Local Installation (Workstation) <InstallLocal>`: for Windows, Linux or Mac OS X workstations (interface for local VASP executable, support for the latest jupyterlab based GUI)

 ********************
 Join the development
 ********************
-We are interested to get in contact with you, if you:
+Please contact us if you are interested in using pyiron:

-* Develop your own simulation code or methods on the atomistic scale.
+* to interface your simulation code or method

-* Conduct high through put studies in the field of computational material science.
+* implementing high-throughput approaches based on atomistic codes

-* Are a student who wants to learn more about method development and Big Data in material science.
+* to learn more about method development and Big Data in material science.

 ****
 News